The following Argument has been submitted for the Viewpoint above.

 While the reasoning capabilities of LLMs are steadily improving, they still lack the depth and nuance of human reasoning.
 Additionally, LLMs fall short if the data available for a topic on the internet is biased, for example, when certain viewpoints are under-represented online.

 Despite these limitations, LLMs might be able to generate a valuable set of initial arguments.
-Humans can use this initial output as a starting point or study the data retrieved to craft better, more nuanced arguments or questions.
+Humans can use this output as a starting point to craft their own arguments, or study the retrieved data to craft better, more nuanced questions.

 {{story_help_text}}